Last updated on November 21st, 2021 at 06:51 pm

 Government Type: Parliamentary Democracy /Constitutional Monarchy

 Head of State: Margrethe II of Denmark

 Political Position: Center-Left

-Government Influence on Media: Denmark is dominated by public service media (PSM) which consists of Danish Broadcasting Corporation (DR) that runs both TV and radio channels as well as TV2.
-Compared to other Nordic Countries the press is small in Denmark.
+Government Influence on Media: Denmark is dominated by public service media (PSM), which consists of the Danish Broadcasting Corporation (DR) that runs both TV and radio channels and TV2.
+Compared to other Nordic Countries, the press is small in Denmark.
 The state provides direct (direct grants which support news production) and indirect subsidies (tax reliefs and exemptions) to media.
-In 2018, the center-right government decreased funding for public media and decided to phase out the license fee over a five year period starting Jan.
-2019, and increased subsidies for private media.
-However, when the Social Democrats took over power as of 2019, the plans have been up for debate once more.
+In 2018, the center-right government decreased funding for public media and decided to phase out the license fee over a five-year period starting Jan.
+2019 and increased subsidies for private media.
+However, when the Social Democrats took over power in 2019, the plans were up for debate once more.
 In 2020, due to the Covid-19 virus, Danish Government increased its funding to the media due to decreased advertising revenue.
-For example, in April 2020 the media received 368.1 million DKK and on top of that, an additional 180 million DKK for those that have lost more than 30% ad revenue.
+For example, in April 2020, the media received 368.1 million DKK and, on top of that, an additional 180 million DKK for those that have lost more than 30% of ad revenue.
 The reliance on government funding to offset decreased advertising revenue may result in the media being less likely to be critical of the Government.

-The Danish Press Council operates under the Danish Media Liability Act and it oversees complaints about the media.
-It is chaired by a supreme court judge and consists of a chairman, a vice-chairman, and 6 other members who are appointed by the Minister of Justice.
-The Danish Press Council takes these complaints and rules whether the source is conforming to “sound press ethics.”
-The Press Council will write a response to the offender and the source may respond back in return, but there is no punishment for violations.
+The Danish Press Council operates under the Danish Media Liability Act, and it oversees complaints about the media.
+It is chaired by a supreme court judge and consists of a chairman, a vice-chairman, and six other members appointed by the Minister of Justice.
+The Danish Press Council takes these complaints and rules whether the source conforms to “sound press ethics.”
+The Press Council will write a response to the offender, and the source may respond in return, but there is no punishment for violations.
 The act does not give a complete description of sound press ethics.